 If this research is confirmed in future studies, tracking changes in inflammatory biomarkers using serum blood tests may offer insight into determining an individual’s risk of developing chronic symptoms after suffering from an automobile injury, such as whiplash.

 Whiplash is a frequent type of injury resulting during an automobile accident.
 While the majority of whiplash cases and other injuries are described as minor, many individuals don’t recover as quickly from the accident, generally developing chronic whiplash symptoms.
 But, recent studies show that altered levels of cytokines in the blood, proteins released by the cells from the immune system, can actually determine whether an individual will develop chronic pain symptoms.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

 By Dr. Alex Jimenez

-The information herein on "Chronic Whiplash Determined by Blood Samples" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chronic Whiplash Determined by Blood Samples" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*